commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 # How can I do login/logout in IDE?

-You can go to Packages-->Commit Live-->Log In/Out
+You can go to File Menu ->Packages-->Commit Live-->Log In/Out

 ![ide-log-in-out.png](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/log-in-out.png)